Azure/azure-powershell/src/ConnectedMachine/ConnectedMachine.Autorest/docs/Az.ConnectedMachine.md

 The operation to Update the extension.

 ### [Update-AzConnectedMachineRunCommand](Update-AzConnectedMachineRunCommand.md)
-The operation to update the run command.
+The operation to Create a run command.

 ### [Update-AzConnectedPrivateLinkScopeTag](Update-AzConnectedPrivateLinkScopeTag.md)
 Updates an existing PrivateLinkScope's tags.